-- Increasing collaboration with environmental justice entities throughout the watershed and incorporating their perspectives and those of leaders from community and faith-based organizations into the Chesapeake Bay Program’s governance structure.
+- Incorporating the perspectives of leaders from environmental justice, community and faith-based organizations into the Chesapeake Bay Program’s governance structure through increased collaboration.

 - Evaluating and improving transparency and efficiency in providing community-based grant opportunities to areas with diverse and underrepresented populations.

 - Working with local governments to help local decision makers maximize benefits and minimize adverse impacts of restoration project planning, siting and funding processes.